 Section 3.
-That on the basis of the evidence contained in the administrative record of the Final EIR, the Planning Commission finds based on the information submitted, following the conclusion of the public comment period on the Draft EIR, and following the consultant's responses thereto, there is no significant new information concerning the project's environmental effects, feasible mitigation measures, or feasible project alternatives; therefore there is no need or requirement to recirculate the EIR for additional public comment
+That on the basis of the evidence contained in the administrative record of the Final EIR, the City Council finds based on the information submitted, following the conclusion of the public comment period on the Draft EIR, and following the consultant's responses thereto, there is no significant new information concerning the Project's environmental effects, feasible mitigation measures, or feasible project alternatives; therefore there is no need or requirement to recirculate the EIR for additional public comment.

 Section 4.
-That the Planning Commission of the City of Hesperia hereby recommends that the City Council certify the Final EIR.
+That the City Council of the City of Hesperia hereby certifies the Final EIR.

 Section 5.
 Exhibit A (Findings of Facts and Statement of Overriding Considerations) and Exhibit B (Mitigation Monitoring and Reporting Program) of this Resolution provide findings required under Section 15091 of the State CEQA Guidelines for significant effects of the Project.
-Exhibit A of this Resolution provides the findings required under Section 15093 of the State CEQA Guidelines relating to the acceptable adverse impacts of the project due to overriding considerations.
-The City has balanced the economic, legal, social, technological, and other benefits of the project against the unavoidable environmental risks that may result, and finds that the specific economic, legal, social, technological, and other benefits outweigh the unavoidable adverse environmental effects.
-Therefore, the Planning Commission hereby recommends that the City Council adopt the Findings of Facts and Statement of Overriding Considerations attached hereto as Exhibit A.
+Exhibit A of this Resolution provides the findings required under Section 15093 of the State CEQA Guidelines relating to the acceptable adverse impacts of the Project due to overriding considerations.
+The City has balanced the economic, legal, social, technological, and other benefits of the Project against the unavoidable environmental risks that may result, and finds that the specific economic, legal, social, technological, and other benefits outweigh the unavoidable adverse environmental effects.
+Therefore, the City Council hereby adopts the Findings of Facts and Statement of Overriding Considerations attached hereto as Exhibit A.

 Section 6.
-Pursuant to Public Resources Code Section 21081.6, the Planning Commission hereby recommends approval of the Mitigation Monitoring and Reporting Program attached as Exhibit B to this Resolution and recommends the Council require the Project to comply with the mitigation measures contained therein.
-The Planning Commission finds that these mitigation measures are fully enforceable on the Project and shall be binding upon the City and affected parties.
+Pursuant to Public Resources Code Section 21081.6, the City Council hereby approves the Mitigation Monitoring and Reporting Program attached as Exhibit B to this Resolution and requires the Project to comply with the mitigation measures contained therein.
+The City Council finds that these mitigation measures are fully enforceable on the Project and shall be binding upon the City and affected parties.

 Section 7.
-The Secretary shall certify the adoption of this Resolution.
+The City Clerk shall certify the adoption of this Resolution.